Organizers cancel Farm-City Breakfast

-After 41 straight Farm-City Breakfasts, the streak will end this year after organizers announced Thursday the cancelation of the Feb.
+After 41 straight Farm-City Breakfasts, the streak will end this year after organizers announced Thursday the cancellation of the Feb.
 27 event because of ongoing COVID-19 concerns.

 Sponsored each year by Daviess County Farm Bureau and the Greater Owensboro Chamber of Commerce, the breakfast is typically held at Daviess County High School on the last Saturday of FFA week in mid to late February.